Tixierae/abs_meet_summ/README.md

 * Next steps:

   * Zekun & Wensi:

-   *(1) fix what remains to be fixed in the graph building code *(2) test that it works as expected on the Microsoft (English) and LINA (French, just added) sentence compression data sets
+   *(1) fix what remains to be fixed in the graph building code (syns, hyper/hypo, stopwords...)
+   *(2) test that it works as expected on the Microsoft (English) and LINA (French, just added) sentence compression data sets
    *(3) implement path ranking function based on original Filipova edge weights, keyphrase scores (for coverage) and language model (for fluency)
   * Antoine: perform community detection (grouping of related sentences) and community cleaning (elimination of redundant and non-informative sentences) in an *unsupervised* way